Coherent sheaves on the stack of Langlands parameters: Coherent sheaves on the stack of Langlands parameters

 which (after taking $H^0$) are injective maps.
 They are nothing but the commutative subalgebras of the (pro-$p$) Iwahori Hecke algebra constructed by Bernstein.
 On the other hand, by writing

 we obtain canonical maps

-\begin{rmk} We note that, the Iwahori-Weyl group and the decomposition \eqref{E: dec IW group} \eqref{E: decomofbeta}, and the (pro-$p$) Iwahori Hecke algebra and \eqref{E: Bernstein subalg} \eqref{E: fin Hecke}, are canonically attached to an element in $W_G$.
-Indeed, if $(B_1,T_1,e_1)$ to $(B_2,T_2,e_1)$ are two pinnings in the same $G(F)$-conjugacy class, then a choice of $g\in G(F)$ that conjugates the first to the second induces isomorphisms between these data, and the isomorphisms are in fact independent of the choice of $g$. \end{rmk}
+\begin{remark} We note that, the Iwahori-Weyl group and the decomposition \eqref{E: dec IW group} \eqref{E: decomofbeta}, and the (pro-$p$) Iwahori Hecke algebra and \eqref{E: Bernstein subalg} \eqref{E: fin Hecke}, are canonically attached to an element in $W_G$.
+Indeed, if $(B_1,T_1,e_1)$ to $(B_2,T_2,e_1)$ are two pinnings in the same $G(F)$-conjugacy class, then a choice of $g\in G(F)$ that conjugates the first to the second induces isomorphisms between these data, and the isomorphisms are in fact independent of the choice of $g$. \end{remark}